nistring/BBB_disruption/README.md

 ### PV Calculation
 PV was defined as the percentage of enhanced voxels within brain tissue relative to the total brain tissue voxels.

+## Comment
+We acknowledge that reproducing the experimental results can be challenging, and the data cannot be provided due to privacy concerns.
+However, if you wish to reuse the code, please place your MRI sequences (.dicom) in the `data` directory and run `data/preprocessing.py`.
+This process will strip away the skull, extract the brain parenchyma, and construct a dataset in the Brain Imaging Data Structure (BIDS) format.
+After that, run `main.py` to quantify the contrast-enhanced volumes.
+We recommend carefully reading the paper's methodology section, and feel free to contact us with any questions.